 I want our boys to have meaningful treasures like this as well, so one of my 35 by 35 goals is to knit stockings for each of them.
 I completed Elijah’s stocking this year and plan to finish a new one for Ethan (he’s currently using my first-ever knitting project stocking.
 Oh, it has so many problems!) next year.

-I used this pattern from Purl Soho, modified to better match the size of our other stockings (yarn).
+I used this pattern from Purl Soho, modified to better match the size of our other stockings (yarn) (and in Canada).
 I am so pleased with how it turned out and I hope that in the future Elijah will look on this as a treasure, made by his Mama who waited, prayed and longed for him.

 I will be taking a break from this space for the next week and a half or so.
 My plan is to soak up this holiday season, to focus on relationships with family, friends and my Savior.
 I’ll see you here in the new year, with ideas aplenty.
 I am so thankful for you, dear readers!
 Best wishes to you this holiday season.
 May your days be full of true treasure: family, faith, love and kindness.